glotzerlab/rowan/doc/index.rst

     :local:

 Welcome to the documentation for rowan, a package for working with quaternions!
-Quaternions form a number system with various interesting properties, and they have a number of uses.
+Quaternions, which form a number system with various interesting properties, were originally developed for classical mechanics.
+Although they have since been largely displaced from this application by vector mathematics, they have become a standard method of representing rotations in three dimensions.
+Quaternions are now commonly used for this purpose in various fields, including computer graphics and attitude control.

 This package provides tools for standard algebraic operations on quaternions as well as a number of additional tools for *e.g.* measuring distances between quaternions, interpolating between them, and performing basic point-cloud mapping.
 A particular focus of the rowan package is working with unit quaternions, which are a popular means of representing rotations in 3D.
 In order to provide a unified framework for working with the various rotation formalisms in 3D, rowan allows easy interconversion between these formalisms.